Finding Minimum Spanning Forests in a Graph: Empirical Data

 Graph $G_1$ is the dual graph of an arrangement of 50 lines; this graph contains 1154 vertices and 2213 edges.
 A minimum-spanning tree $T_1$ of $G_1$ has weight 325,427.
 We tested our algorithms on this graph for each integer $k$ from $2$ to $8$.
 However, we only ran the spectral algorithm when $k$ is a power of $2$ because the algorithm does not give desirable results for other choices of $k$, as explained in \cref{SpectralApproach}.

 \cref{graphA_data} summarizes the spanning $k$-forests found by our algorithms when run on Graph $G_1$, for integers $k$ from $2$ to $8$.
 Values in the \emph{Heaviest Subtree} column give the weight of the heaviest tree in the spanning $k$-forest found by the algorithm.
 The ratio of the weight of the heaviest subtree to the MST weight is given in the \emph{Ratio} column.
-A lower ratio is better; a ratio of $\frac{1}{k}$ would be ideal in some sense.
-Indeed, since some edges of $T_1$ are cut and do not appear in any tree of the spanning $k$-forest, the ratio could be less than $\frac{1}{k}$, but this does not occur in \cref{graphA_data}.
+A lower ratio is better; a ratio of $\frac{1}{k}$ would be ideal in the sense that such a ratio would result from a partition of a MST into $k$ subtrees of equal weight, if all removed edges have weight zero.
+However, since some edges of $T_1$ are cut and do not appear in any tree of the spanning $k$-forest, the ratio could be less than $\frac{1}{k}$, but this does not occur in \cref{graphA_data}.

 Graph $G_2$ is the dual graph of an arrangement of 100 lines, and contains 4442 vertices and 8543 edges.
 A minimum-spanning tree $T_2$ of $G_2$ has weight 1,627,441.
 We tested our algorithms on this graph, letting $k$ take on powers of $2$ up to $32$.
 This allowed us to directly compare our algorithms for each value of $k$. \Cref{graphB_data} summarizes the spanning $k$-forest found by our algorithms for Graph $G_2$; the meaning of each column is the same as in the previous table.